About Julia Antos

 Julia passionately loves Lomi Lomi Massage.

 From childhood on dancing has been her hobby.
 She attended various dance courses and workshops, her favorites were the very intuitive Improvisational and Contact Dance.
-Being in contact and creating a dialogue with others through words and/or through the language of the body - such as dancing or touch - has ever been fascinating for her.
+Developing body awareness and being in contact and creating a dialogue with others through the language of the body - such as dancing or touch - has ever been fascinating for her.

 What is INTEGRATED LOMI LOMI?

-Integrated Lomi Lomi is a collection of techniques based on Temple style Lomilomi massage and bodywork, put together by my respected teacher Witold Stanisław Kucharczyk.
+Integrated Lomi Lomi is a collection of techniques and a training package put together by my teacher Witold Stanisław Kucharczyk.

 His teachers of Lomi Lomi were:

-Finally, a great source of inspiration for him was Auntie Margaret Machado.
+• great source of inspiration was Auntie Margaret Machado.

-I am very grateful to all the teachers of Ma-uri and Lomi Lomi for sharing their knowledge with others and allowing their wonderful gift to be spread and benefit so many people.
+I am immensely grateful to all the teachers of Ma-uri and Lomi Lomi for sharing their knowledge and allowing their wonderful gift to be spread around the world and reach and benefit so many people.

 Mahalo!